AI-SDC/ACRO/docs/ACRO_For_Researchers.md

 -	Documentation of all the functions is provided here: https://ai-sdc.github.io/ACRO/acro.html#acro.acro.ACRO
 -	Email SACRO.contact@uwe.ac.uk
 -	This video shows more details for python users:
 -	and this one does the same for R users.
--	This video shows more details for python users:

--	and this one does the same for R users.